FAIRmat-NFDI/AreaA-data_modeling_and_schemas/IKZ_plugin/src/movpe_IKZ/README.md

     └── GaO.substrates.movpe.ikz.xlsx <-----------
 ```

-!!! attention
+> [!ATTENTION]
-    If the extension is changed or the files are missing some field, they might not be recognized by the parsers.
+> If the extension is changed or the files are missing some field, they might not be recognized by the parsers.

 ### `movpe1_growth_parser`

 This folder contains two files with custom filename and `.xlsx` extension.
 Download these file if you use the "MOVPE 1" machine at IKZ.

-!!! info
+> [!INFO]
-    Upload the `constant_parameters.xlsx` file BEFORE the `deposition_control.xlsx` one, otherwise the automated referencing inside the generated entries is not accomplished.
+> Upload the `constant_parameters.xlsx` file BEFORE the `deposition_control.xlsx` one, otherwise the automated referencing inside the generated entries is not accomplished.

-!!! info
+> [!INFO]
-    `deposition_control.xlsx` contains two sheets: "Deposition Control" and "Precursors".
+> `deposition_control.xlsx` contains two sheets: "Deposition Control" and "Precursors".
 Each row is used to record one experiment, so remember to:
+>
-    * Fill the `Constant Parameters ID` with the same ID you write into the `constant_parameters.xlsx` file, in this way the parameters that remain constant across several experiments will be correctly referenced.
+> - Fill the `Constant Parameters ID` with the same ID you write into the `constant_parameters.xlsx` file, in this way the parameters that remain constant across several experiments will be correctly referenced.
-    * Generate one row in "Deposition Control" sheet and in "Precursors" sheet for each growth experiment.
+> - Generate one row in "Deposition Control" sheet and in "Precursors" sheet for each growth experiment.
 They refer to the same sample and hence must contain the same unique `Sample ID`.
 An error will be thrown if the rows in the two sheets contain different `Sample ID` fields.

-!!! info
+> [!INFO]
-    After uploading the `constant_parameters.xlsx` and `deposition_control.xlsx` files, please open `RawFileConstantParameters` and `RawFileDepositionControl` generated entries in NOMAD to check if there is some processing error.
+> After uploading the `constant_parameters.xlsx` and `deposition_control.xlsx` files, please open `RawFileConstantParameters` and `RawFileDepositionControl` generated entries in NOMAD to check if there is some processing error.
 Carefully analize any warning or error and upload the file again if needed.

 ### `movpe2_growth_parser`